cyberark/conjur/apidocs/src/api.md

 # Group Secrets

-Each Variable stores a list of versioned, encrypted values which are colloquially known as "secrets".
+A Variable is an access-controlled list of encrypted data values.
+The values in a Variable are colloquially known as "secrets".

+Only the twenty most recent values in a Variable are retained; this prevents the database from growing without bounds.

 <!-- include(secrets.md) -->